-- It doesn’t feel as good if I slept less than 6 hours, therefore I need to prepare for it every night by respecting my bedtime.
+- It doesn’t feel as good to wake up if I sleep less than 6 hours the night before, therefore I need to prepare for it every night by respecting my bedtime.

 When does it work best?

-- If you have a 5 am club like the one I joined, a group of people who share the same interest and wake up at the same time, so we say good morning to each other through this club (group) and go about our routine. it make you feel less alone and less inclined to go back to bed.
+- If you have a 5 am club like the one I joined, a group of people who share the same interest and wake up at the same time, so we say good morning to each other through this club (group) and go about our routine.
+It makes you feel less alone and less inclined to go back to bed.

 - If you believe that all successful people have this in common: they wake up before the world does to work on their personal development goals.

 See, I have an average of 40 minutes commute to and from work.
 In 2014, I started using Audible application on my mobile while driving, and it was one of the smartest things I have done.
 My library consists mainly of self- development, psychology and business books.
 My life has changed with all those books.
 They were my companions during travel that I barely listen to radio anymore